Skip to main content

 349.1 mi one way

-Ringgold, GA, is the furthest highway-focused option at 349.1 miles and 6.5 hours, boasting a drive score of 9.
-The terrain is gently rolling, and this route provides access to Martin Luther King, Jr. National Historical Park, Ocmulgee Mounds National Historical Park, and Fort Pulaski National Monument.
+This is one of the longer options, spanning 349.1 miles and taking about 6.5 hours.
+It features a high drive score of 9 and is primarily highway.
+Notably, this route offers access to Martin Luther King, Jr. National Historical Park in addition to Ocmulgee Mounds and Fort Pulaski National Monument, with gently rolling terrain.

 Parks nearby High drive score